realtouseef/pulseplus/README.md

 # PulsePlus

-PulsePlus is a lightweight, concurrent URL status checker written in Go.
-It efficiently pings a list of websites to verify their availability and reports their HTTP status codes.
+PulsePlus is a lightweight URL status checker API built with [Go Fiber](https://gofiber.io/).
+It allows you to check the availability and HTTP status code of a website via a RESTful endpoint.

 ## Features

-- **Concurrent Checks**: Uses Go routines to check multiple URLs simultaneously for faster execution.
-- **Synchronization**: Utilizes `sync.WaitGroup` to ensure all checks complete before the program exits.
-- **Error Handling**: Includes a helper utility to gracefully handle and log errors with timestamps.
+- **REST API**: Simple and fast HTTP API.
+- **Real-time Checks**: Pings the requested URL and returns its status code.
+- **Error Handling**: Graceful error handling for invalid requests or unreachable URLs.

 ## Project Structure

 ```
 pulseplus/
-├── main.go           # Entry point: defines URLs and launches concurrent checks
+├── main.go           # Entry point: sets up Fiber app and routes
+├── handlers/
+│   └── ping.go       # Handler for the ping endpoint
 ├── helpers/
-│   └── helpers.go    # Utility functions for error handling
+│   └── helpers.go    # Utility functions
 └── go.mod            # Go module definition
 ```